-Alejandra Laviada lives and works in Mexico City.
-She completed her BFA in Painting at the Rhode Island School of Design and her MFA in Photography from the School of Visual Arts in New York.
-She is a member of the photography collective Piece of Cake (www.pocproject.com) since 2011.
+Alejandra Laviada (Mexico City, 1980) completed her BFA in Painting at the Rhode Island School of Design and her MFA in Photography from the School of Visual Arts in New York.
+She currently lives and works in Paris.

 Laviada has received numerous awards including Photo España's Descubrimientos Prize, the Photography Biennial in Mexico, and the FONCA Young Creators grant.
-Her work has been exhibited widely and is in the permanent collection of the Houston Museum of Fine Arts, the Centro de la Imagen in Mexico City, the Bank of America Collection, and the Fundación Televisa Collection.
+Her work has been exhibited widely and is in the permanent collection of the Jumex Museum, the Houston Museum of Fine Arts, the Centro de la Imagen in Mexico, and the Bank of America Collection, among others.

 Her editorial assignments include The New York Times Magazine, Le Monde, Vogue Latin America and Wallpaper magazine among others.